 The resource element corresponding to the SS block reference frequency SSREF is given in clause 5.4.3.2.
 The synchronization raster and the subcarrier spacing of the synchronization block is defined separately for each band.

+For NR V2X, the synchronization raster is not defined.